Usage Guide

 # Sync all issues

-ghw sync --repo owner/repo
+ghw issues sync --repo owner/repo

 # Generate plans with high parallelism

-ghw plan --repo owner/repo --parallelism 5
+ghw issues plan --repo owner/repo --parallelism 5

 # Implement with moderate parallelism

-ghw implement --repo owner/repo --parallelism 2
+ghw issues implement --repo owner/repo --parallelism 2

 Best Practices